nanzhong/env/README.md

 ### nixos

-First determine the machine that needs to be bootstrapped and configure the `current.nix` symlink.
+First determine the machine and home that needs to be bootstrapped and configure the `current.nix` symlinks.
 ```
-ln -s ./wrk.nix ./nix/machines/current.nix
+ln -s ./dev.nix ./nix/machines/current.nix
+ln -s ./dev.nix ./nix/homes/current.nix
 ```

 Create the symlink for `/etc/nixos/configuration.nix`.